-Whole ride was a 2-hour adrenaline-packed adventure.
-Fly at 70 meters of the ground and ride 800 meters single zip line.
-Highly recommended with a GoPro!
+The whole ride was a 2-hour adrenaline-packed adventure.
+Fly at 70 meters off the ground and ride 800 meters single zip line.
+Highly recommended a GoPro.

 Visit Nimman Road

-Muay Thai Boxing is Thailand’s national sport, there is a few stadiums around Chiang Mai to watch a live Muay Thai Boxing match including Kawila and Thapae stadiums.
-Its worth checking out a flight.
+Muay Thai Boxing is Thailand’s national sport, there are a few stadiums around Chiang Mai to watch a live Muay Thai Boxing match including Kawila and Thapae stadiums.
+It’s worth checking out a flight.